 Under Section 18.2, various offenses are codified that constitute assault or assault and battery including malicious bodily injury to public personnel (law enforcement, firefighters, search/rescue, EMS), malicious bodily injury by means of a caustic substance/agent/explosive, poisoning, stalking, sex crimes, and others.

 However, the language of a statute is merely one element of the criminal justice process, which also includes a large body of case law.
 How charges of assault are handled in practice is indicative of why it is in a person’s best interest to retain experienced legal counsel.
-A qualified Alexandria assault lawyer can explain how the law applies to your case.
+A qualified Alexandria attorney can explain how the law applies to your assault case.